 Note that this bit must be cleared to zero by the application program when the interrupt is serviced.

 Note that this bit must be cleared to zero by the application program when the interrupt is serviced.

-Bit 2 IICE: I2C Interrupt control
+Bit 3 Unimplemented, read as "0" Bit 2 IICE: I2C Interrupt control